DHBW-TrainingApp/Blog/Week3.md

   <img src="./docs/UseCaseDiagramCP.png" alt="lockdown" width="700"/>

 <div align="left">
-  This week we created our usecase diaagram for the Workout-Log application.
+  This week, we created our use case diagram for the Workout-Log application.

-  As you can see here we have two actors a passiv visitor and a active user.
+  As you can see here we have two actors, a passive visitor and an active user.
-  The red highlighted part is only accesabel by the active user and contains all the features for training and documenaion off your progress.
+  The red highlighted part is only accessible by the active user and contains all the features for training and documentation off your progress.
-  The green part is the profile where all the stats off the Active user are pressented and is visabel for other pasiv users. the green section is also the part where diffrent users can compare there progress and find inspiration and idols.
+  The green part is the profile where all the stats off the Active user are presented and is visible for other passive users.
+  The green section is also the part where different users can compare their progress and find inspiration and idols.

   <br>
   <br>
-  We also created this week our SRS where we discriped ourer prozesses in more deatil.
+  We also created this week our SRS where we discriped our process in more detail.
   <br>
-  Some exampels you can find there:
+  Here is a brief overview of the topics discussed in our SRS:
   <br>
   <br>
  <ol>
 <li>Scope</li>
-<li>Overall Desciption</li>
+<li>Overall Description</li>
 <li>Functionality</li>
 <li>Interfaces</li>
 </ol><br>

-  so if your want to learn more about the workout-log here is the link for oure <a href="https://github.com/DHBW-TrainingApp/Blog/blob/main/docs/SoftwareRequirementSpecification.md">SRS</a>
+So if your want to learn more about the workout-log here is the link for our <a href="https://github.com/DHBW-TrainingApp/Blog/blob/main/docs/SoftwareRequirementSpecification.md">SRS</a>

+<br><br>
 All the best,<br><br>

 Your workout-log team!<br><br><br><br><br>